IanMcbull/tots-tois-website/README.md

 # tots-tois-website
-A website for tots&amp;tois, an SME that sells baby products
+A website for Tots&amp;Tois, an SME that sells baby products